Johan3025/avantica/README.md

 # avantica
-Proyecto Avantica
+Avantica project
-Proyecto que consume servicio externo del cliente y toma esta información para mostrarla y guardarla(Crud).
+Project that consumes external customer service and takes this information to display and save it (Crud).

-Instalación 🔧
+Installation 🔧
-Solo descargar y ejecutar el código.
+Just download and run the code.

-Construido con 🛠️
+Built with 🛠️
 Asp.net Mvc, c#, swagger, entity framwork, bootstrap, razor.

-Autores ✒️
+Author ✒️
 Johan Ospina Nuñez.

-Licencia 📄
+License 📄
 MIT

-Expresiones de Gratitud 🎁
+Expressions of Gratitude 🎁
-Comenta a otros sobre este proyecto 📢
+Tell others about this project 📢
-Invita una cerveza 🍺 o un café ☕ a alguien del equipo.
+Invite a beer 🍺 or a coffee ☕ someone on the team.
-Da las gracias públicamente 🤓.
+Give thanks publicly 🤓.